 The term “First-Generation College Student” means different things to different people.
 Here at Ohio State, you are considered a first-generation student if neither of your parents earned a four-year degree.

-Being the first in your family to attend college is something to be proud of!
-There are a lot of other students, as well as many staff and faculty, on campus who were also the first in their families to attend.
-We’re glad you’re here!
+Being a first-gen student is something to be proud of!
+There are a lot of other students, as well as many staff members and faculty, on campus who also first-gen. We’re glad you’re here!

 For additional information about programs and services, please contact Ari Grubaugh.

 If you are new to Ohio State, you might be both excited and a bit overwhelmed.
 If you have been here for a while, you might be finding that there were some things you “didn’t know that you didn’t know.”

 No matter where you are in your journey, you don’t have to go it alone!
 The Center for Belonging and Social Change hosts the First-Gen Empowerment Series, which offers weekly workshops designed to help first-generation college students get familiar with college in general and Ohio State specifically, connect to university resources, find community, and develop strategies to thrive here at Ohio State and beyond!
 Our primary focus is to empower you in continuing to achieve your goals!

 The First-Gen Empowerment Series is offered in the Center for Belonging and Social Change, which is located on the 1st floor of the Ohio Union.
 Sessions are held 6 - 7 p.m. on Thursdays during Autumn and Spring semesters.

 August 31 - Welcome to OSU: The Basics of College